-- A. Reporting.
-Owners and operators must submit the following information to the department: - 1. registration forms (UST-REG-01 and 02) for all UST systems (LAC 33:XI.301), including certification of installation and verification of installer certification for new UST systems, in accordance with LAC 33:XI.303.B.4.b; - 2. reports of all releases, including suspected releases (LAC 33:XI.707), spills and overfills (LAC 33:XI.713), and confirmed releases (LAC 33:XI.715.B); - 3. descriptions of corrective actions planned or taken, including initial abatement measures (LAC 33:XI.715.C), initial site characterization (LAC 33:XI.715.D), free product removal (LAC 33:XI.715.E), investigation of soil and groundwater cleanup (LAC 33:XI.715.F), and corrective action plan (LAC 33:XI.715.G); - 4. notification before permanent closure or change-in-service (LAC 33:XI.905); and - 5. results of the site investigation conducted at permanent closure (LAC 33:XI.907). - B. Recordkeeping.
-Owners and operators must maintain the following information: - 1. a corrosion expert's analysis of site corrosion potential if corrosion protection equipment is not used (LAC 33:XI.303.B.1.d and B.2.c); - 2. documentation of operation of corrosion protection equipment (LAC 33:XI.503.B); - 3. documentation of UST system repairs (LAC 33:XI.507.B); - 4. documentation of recent compliance with release detection requirements (LAC 33:XI.705); - 5. copies of the most current registration forms (UST-REG-01 and 02) filed with the department; - 6. documentation of the type and construction of the tank, piping, leak detection equipment, and spill and overfill protection equipment; and
+A. Reporting.
+Owners and operators must submit the following information to the department:

+1. registration forms (UST-REG-01 and 02) for all UST systems (LAC 33:XI.301), including certification of installation and verification of installer certification for new UST systems, in accordance with LAC 33:XI.303.D.6.b;

+2. reports of all releases, including suspected releases (LAC 33:XI.707), spills and overfills (LAC 33:XI.713), and confirmed releases (LAC 33:XI.715.B);

+3. descriptions of corrective actions planned or taken, including initial abatement measures (LAC 33:XI.715.C), initial site characterization (LAC 33:XI.715.D), free product removal (LAC 33:XI.715.E), investigation of soil and groundwater cleanup (LAC 33:XI.715.F), and corrective action plan (LAC 33:XI.715.G);

+4. notification before permanent closure or change-in-service (LAC 33:XI.905); and

+5. results of the site investigation conducted at permanent closure (LAC 33:XI.907).

+B. Recordkeeping.
+Owners and operators must maintain the following information:

+1. a corrosion expert's analysis of site corrosion potential if corrosion protection equipment is not used (LAC 33:XI.303.D.1.d and D.2.c);

+2. documentation of operation of corrosion protection equipment (LAC 33:XI.503.B);

+3. documentation of UST system repairs (LAC 33:XI.507.B);

+4. documentation of recent compliance with release detection requirements (LAC 33:XI.705);

+5. copies of the most current registration forms (UST-REG-01 and 02) filed with the department;

+6. documentation of the type and construction of the tank, piping, leak detection equipment, corrosion protection equipment, and spill and overfill protection equipment currently in use at the site; and

-- 7. documentation of permanent closure, where applicable. - C. Availability and Maintenance of Records.
+7. documentation of permanent closure, where applicable.

+C. Availability and Maintenance of Records.
 Owners and operators must either keep the records required at the UST site and immediately available for the department's inspection, or keep them at a readily available alternative site and provide them to the department for inspection upon request.

-HISTORICAL NOTE: Promulgated by the Department of Environmental Quality, Office of Solid and Hazardous Waste, Underground Storage Tank Division, LR 16:614 (July 1990), amended LR 18:728 (July 1992), amended by the Office of Environmental Assessment, LR 31:1070 (May 2005), repromulgated by the Office of the Secretary, Legal Affairs Division, LR 32:393 (March 2006).
+HISTORICAL NOTE: Promulgated by the Department of Environmental Quality, Office of Solid and Hazardous Waste, Underground Storage Tank Division, LR 16:614 (July 1990), amended LR 18:728 (July 1992), amended by the Office of Environmental Assessment, LR 31:1070 (May 2005), repromulgated by the Office of the Secretary, Legal Affairs Division, LR 32:393 (March 2006), amended LR 34:2119 (October 2008).